Ride a White Swan: Performances

 Bolan performed the song twice on Top of the Pops with Mickey Finn miming bass, performances which were a major contribution to the single's success.
 At this point, Bolan had not yet started wearing Glam fashions onstage and instead wore dungarees for one performance.

 For one performance six years after its first release, on ITV's Supersonic in 1976, he was standing in a large swan model, unusually not holding a guitar.
 As this was during Bolan's brief "Bolantino" phase, his corkscrew hair was also gone.

 Legacy

 "Ride a White Swan" is considered to have heralded the glam rock movement.

 When Bolan died in a car crash in 1977, T. Rex's management paid tribute to Bolan by laying a large white swan made of flowers among the floral tributes on display at Golders Green Crematorium in North London, where his funeral was held.

 The song is one of many T. Rex tracks which feature in the film Billy Elliot.

-The song is also featured in the video game Lego Rock Band.
+An alternative take of the song is featured in the video game Lego Rock Band.